 Joan’s more susceptible to the effects of cold and wet weather than I am.
 She immediately enjoyed them for the more raw weather found here in late Nov – Jan or so.

 And, though my hands do not get nearly as cold as Joan, cold and wet make for some difficult conditions overall.
 These mittens mitigate those effects quite a bit.

 That’s great Paul, but will you use these mittens regularly?

-While these mittens fit a niche well, it is a limited niche for most of my backpacking or even day hiking here in the Intermountain West
+While these mittens fit a niche well, it is a limited niche for most of my backpacking or even day hiking here in the Intermountain West.

 Now that I have these mittens, I see myself using them for day hikes during winter’s gray days when we get some precip.
 Per her words, Joan sees more of a niche for these versus me for reasons stated earlier.
-To emphasize, these are an excellent option for some but probably not for my particular use and hiking style.
+To emphasize, these are an excellent options for some but probably not for my particular use and hiking style.

 Overall, though, at $18 a pair, the Frogwear 8490MT mittens provide an inexpensive and extremely effective mitten for the person who needs this type of tool in their cold-weather kit.

 UPDATE MARCH 2022- I keep them stashed in the truck.
 I found they work exceptionally well for cold-weather camping.
 They come on and off easily and provide a lot of warmth.
 Well worth the $18.